Dates: July 15-16, 2021

 This short two-day trip will take you across to the Mississippi River and explore some of those little-known, unique and off-beat places just a “stone’s-throw” from our own home.
 Discover underground wonders and expand your mind to the challenges of infinity.
 Dig into the treasures of small-town USA and tour habitants of the rich and famous.

 Day 1, Thursday, July 15

 Today explore inner and outer space.
 Board the coach and travel east to one of the 6,000 (!) documented caves in Missouri – which is also known as the Cave State.
 Spend an hour with our guide as he leads us on a gentle (no stairs or steep inclines) stroll through the most picturesque parts of Meramec Caverns.

 Following a welcome lunch break along Historic 66, head over to Bonne Terre for a visit to one of the best-kept secrets in Eastern Missouri: the Grissom Center and Space Museum, named after and dedicated to one of the first US astronauts.
 Spend time with the museum’s owner and curator who’s preparing a special program for our group, and experience some of the exhilaration and euphoria of space travel.
-Dinner tonight in Arnold and a comfortable evening’s rest in our hotel.
+We should arrive in time to enjoy complimentary food and beverages at our hotel.
 (L,D)